janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 ## Composer 1

-If your code has `contrib` imports you can run it only in the Composer 1.
-To know more about Airflow operators, check https://airflow.apache.org/ or https://registry.astronomer.io/
+If your code contains `contrib` imports, it can only be run in Composer 1.
+For more information about Airflow operators, please refer to the official Apache Airflow documentation at https://airflow.apache.org/ or the Astronomer Registry at https://registry.astronomer.io/.

+To launch Cloud Dataflow jobs written in Python, you can use the [DataFlowPythonOperator](https://airflow.apache.org/docs/apache-airflow/1.10.5/_api/airflow/contrib/operators/dataflow_operator/index.html#airflow.contrib.operators.dataflow_operator.DataFlowPythonOperator).

-Create a Composer 1 environment.
+To proceed, create a Composer 1 environment.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/f5f7d40b-67fe-4206-9501-92b042c950f7)